 Risks associated with home equity products where we are in a second lien position could materially adversely affect our performance.
 Home equity products, particularly those where we are in a second lien position, and particularly those in certain geographic areas, may carry a higher risk of non-collection than other loans.
 Home equity lending includes both home equity loans and lines of credit.
 Of our \$121.1 million home equity portfolio at December 31, 2019, approximately \$117.4 million were home equity lines of credit and \$3.7 million were closed-end home equity loans (primarily originated as amortizing loans).
 This type of lending, which is secured by a first or second mortgage on the borrower's residence, allows customers to borrow against the equity in their home.
-Real estate market values at the time of origination directly affect the amount of credit risk because any decrease in real estate pricing may result in the value of the collateral being insufficient to cover the second lien after the first lien position has been satisfied.
+Real estate market values at the time of origination directly affect the amount of credit extended, and, in addition, past and future changes in these values impact the depth of potential losses.
+Second lien position lending carries higher credit risk because any decrease in real estate pricing may result in the value of the collateral being insufficient to cover the second lien after the first lien position has been satisfied.
 As of December 31, 2019, approximately \$68.8 million of our home equity lines and loans were in a second lien position.